Mood: Tired of Being Tired (Let’s Talk Depression)

 Where Can I Find an EMDR Therapist?

-At Traini Counseling Group, we offer EMDR therapy with Yasmin Al-Traini, LCSW and Shanel Clum, LLMSW.
-Both are exceptional licensed therapists specializing in EMDR therapy who happily serve the community of Flint, MI and Genesee County.
+At Traini Counseling Group, we offer EMDR therapy.
+Some of our exceptional licensed therapists specialize in EMDR therapy and happily serve the community of Flint, MI and Genesee County.
 To contact us and set up an appointment, please click here.
 If you’d like to learn more about EMDR therapy, visit the official EMDR website here.

 5 Self-Care Tips for Parents During Summer Break